On-Line for the 2019-2020 School Year

 Teacher: Connie Schwartz

-*Class full - both registration and waitlist are closed.
+*Class full for 2019/2020 - both registration and waitlist are closed.
 Contact me for other possible chemistry options.

 Prerequisite for this course: